WorkWave/saltstack-formulas/README.md

 saltstack-formulas
 ==================

 Saltstack shared formulas.
+See [Salt Formulas installation and usage instructions](http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html) for more information.

 # oracle-java

-Automatically downloads and installs Oracle jdk6 from the WEB-UPD8 repo.
+Automatically downloads and installs Oracle jdk (6, 7 or 8) from the WEB-UPD8 repo.
 Tested only on Ubuntu.

-Currently supports only JDK6, but easy to replicate for JDK7 which is also available from WEB-UPD8.
+Example `top.sls` usage:

+    base:
+      '*dev':
+        - java7

+Substitute `java6` or `java8` for other JDK's.

+Note: it is possible to install more than one JDK; however, the JAVA_PATH will be set based on the value of the pillar variable, `oracle-home.java_home`.

+To-do: Add `alternatives` install and configuration

 See [web-upd8](http://www.webupd8.org/2012/01/install-oracle-java-jdk-7-in-ubuntu-via.html) for more information.